 - Where there is ambiguity in the wording of the will, this may cause some of the provisions in the will to be ineffective.

-Making sure your pet will be properly cared for when you can't be here could give you peace of mind knowing you've done all you can.
+Making sure your dog will be properly cared for when you can't be here will give you peace of mind knowing you've done all you can.